Retrofit your AC Unit for Replacement R-22

 R-22 is an old refrigerant commonly used in Central Air Conditioning Units.
 R-22 is a HCFC (hydrochlorofluorocarbon) with elements that damage the stratosphere.

-With the EPA phaseout of R-22 refrigerant, the price of the older refrigerant has skyrocketed in the last few years with supply dwindling, leaving many home and business owners with the stress of buying a new Air Conditioning Unit.
-If you have an older leaking system or need a major repair, you need to weigh the benefits of buying a new AC system now or Retrofitting your existing system to a new EPA approved Green Refrigerant.
+With the EPA phaseout of R-22 refrigerant the price of R-22 has skyrocketed in the last few years with supply dwindling, leaving many home and business owners with the stress of buying a new Air Conditioning Unit.
+A system more than 15 years old that is leaking or need a major repair, a system replacement is recommended.

-Sometimes it makes sense to purchase a new unit, and other times it is more cost efficient to retrofit your existing Central Air Conditioning Unit.
-By converting the refrigerant of your existing air conditioner and making some adjustments, you can bring back original system performance and also possibly add efficiency.
+By converting the refrigerant of your existing air conditioner and making the necessary repairs, you can bring back original system performance and also possibly increase efficiency.

-The problem with trying to Retrofit an older Central AC unit with R-410a is that it operates at much higher pressures, but is more ozone friendly.
-R-407c is also ozone friendly, meaning it has no chlorofluorocarbons that harm the ozone layer.
+The problem with trying to Retrofit an older Central AC unit with R-410A is that it operates at much higher pressures, but is more environmentally friendly than R-22.
+R-407C is also more environmentally friendly.

 Or Contact us here.